ksilin/jpa/jpa2-notes/4-orm.md

 Default name for the join table : <Owner>_<Inverse>.
 The join column name defaults remain (field name plus the name of the primary key column of the target)

+Usage of cscading is restricted for *-* relations:

+As per section 2.9:

+The relationship modeling annotation constrains the use of the `cascade=REMOVE` specification.
+The `cascade=REMOVE` specification should only be applied to associations that are specified as `OneToOne` or `OneToMany`.
+Applications that apply `cascade=REMOVE` to other associations are not portable.

+The outcome of removing an entity which has `ManyToOne` or `ManyToMany` relationship annotated with cascade=REMOVE with another entity is unspecified.

 #### Unidirectional collection mapping